-Training is provided for staff as part of the Nursery induction, with regards to manual handling.
+Training is provided for staff as part of the Nursery induction in regards to manual handling.
 Staff are required to lift children where necessary as well as lifting and moving equipment and resources when needed.
 Refresher training is provided for staff.
-When team members are pregnant a risk is undertaken at intervals during their pregnancy which includes manual handling and lifting children for nappy changes or other reasons.
-For staff with specific health issues related to their back risk assessments are also taken.
-When necessary advice required from their GP or other medical professional.